-Waupaca trap shooters receive honors Annabel Hemingson, Senior, Waupaca High School, four-year veteran shooter with the Waupaca High School Comet Clay Crushers.
+Waupaca trap shooters receive honors the North Division at the

+Annabel Hemingson, Senior, Waupaca High School, four-year veteran shooter with the Waupaca High School Comet Clay Crushers.
 Annabel was named to the Female Second Team, breaking 390 targets.

+Caden Plum, Junior, Waupaca High School, Caden was the top shooter for

+BY NICK GRIESBACH

+SPORTS EDITOR

+WEYAUWEGA - Amherst got an extra-inning

+victory over Weyauwega-

+Fremont on the road to end

+their regular season.

-Caden Plum, Junior, Waupaca High School, Caden was the top shooter for the North Division at the KMC State Shoot that was held on May 17th, 2025, breaking 97x100 and was awarded the top slot on the Male First Team.
+KMC State Shoot that was held on May 17th, 2025, breaking 97x100 and was awarded the top slot on the Male First Team.
 His scores were 24,24,25,24.

 Rylee Nelson, Senior, was awarded the top Kettle Moraine Conference Trap Shooting scholarship of \$500.00.

+Amherst knocks off

+Warhawks in extra inning

+runs until the seventh inning, Leah Kisting came

+up to bat and laid down a

+bunt to score a runner, as it

+became a 1-0 Amherst lead.

+the tying run for Weyauwega-Fremont in the bottom

+Abigail Hansen drove in

-She was also presented with an Academic Award for her 4.0 GPA and trap shooting average for the 2025 season.
+an Academic Award for her 4.0 GPA and trap shooting average for the 2025 season.
 Rylee was named to the Female First Team for all conference shoots and earned a slot on the Female Second Team at the KMC State Shoot on May 17th, 2025, breaking 87x100.

-Amherst knocks off Warhawks in extra inning 3-1 lead with an RBI single as the game moved to the second inning.
+an RBI single and sent the

+In the ninth inning,

+Makenna Orsund drove

+in the winning runs with a

+two-RBI double to put Amherst up 3-1, and the Warhawks could not respond in

+game to extra innings.